Rotated Odometers

 \section{Bratteli-Vershik systems}

-In this section we construct a Bratteli-Vershik system which is conjugate to the aperiodic system $(I^*_{np},F^*_\pi)$ defined in Section~\ref{sec:general}.
-We start by recalling in Sections~\ref{subsec:subst} and \ref{subsec:BV} the background on Bratteli-Vershik systems.
+In this section we construct a Bratteli-Vershik system which is conjugate to the aperiodic system $(I^*_{np},F^*_\pi)$ defined in Section~\ref{sec-compactification}.
+We start by recalling the background on Bratteli-Vershik systems in Sections~\ref{subsec:subst} and \ref{subsec:BV}.
 The main technical result is stated in Theorem~\ref{thm-main3l}, which is then proved in Sections~\ref{subsec:firstreturn} - ~\ref{subsec:conjrotated}.